Holly Pryce: who I am and my journey into web development

 In the end, I decided to study geography as I enjoyed it, I was good at it, and it seemed to have good career prospects.

-Getting a job as a web developer…
+Getting my first job as a web developer

 I graduated in summer 2015 with a first class honours degree in Geography (BSc).
 And as soon as I had sat my final exam, I started applying for jobs.